Where can I find information on RCT?

 Check if they are registered for Irish VAT.

-Use their tax registration number, to notify the contract but if number not valid click the ‘tax reference number not available’ box and provide details of the subcontractor.
+Include their tax registration number on the contract notification but if the number is not valid or they do not have a registration number click the ‘tax reference number not available’ box and provide details of the subcontractor.
 They can claim back any tax deducted using the forms below.

 Form IC1 Individual Subcontractor